schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

-uniformity, it followed the "Catenet Model" of a concatenated network of diversely implemented underlying networks, connected by simple and relatively memoryless gateways. [@IEN48] By the year 1981, IPv4 had landed as a simple and well-edited specification. [@!RFC0791]
+uniformity, it followed the "Catenet Model" of a concatenated network of diversely implemented underlying networks, connected by simple and relatively memoryless gateways. [@IEN48] By the year 1981, IPv4 had landed as a simple and well-edited specification. [@!RFC0791], [@!RFC0792].

-The designers improved on
-ARPAnet's 16-bit address space with IPv4's 32-bit address space.
-The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses. [@!RFC0760]  FIXME, we still don't have a good ref for this assertion.
+The designers improved on ARPAnet's 16-bit address space with IPv4's 32-bit address space.
+The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses. [@!RFC0760] FIXME, we still don't have a good ref for this assertion. (ed: https://www.rfc-editor.org/ien/scanned/ien122.pdf is a start...)

 The initial IP design designated almost 7/8ths of the possible addresses as Unicast addresses.
 These addresses identified individual